Image Alt

 While slander (spoken defamation) and libel (written defamation) statutes are nuanced, and vary from jurisdiction to jurisdiction, the basic definition of defamation reads:

 defamation, n.
 (14c) 1.
 The act of harming the reputation of another by making a false statement to a third person.• If the alleged defamation involves a matter of public concern, the plaintiff is constitutionally required to prove both the statement’s falsity and the defendant’s fault.
 2. A false written or oral statement that damages another’s reputation.
 See LIBEL; SLANDER.
-Cf. (Black’s Law Dictionary, Ninth Edition)
+Cf. (Black’s Law Dictionary, Ninth Edition).

 In order for a statement to be considered false, in the context of a slander or libel lawsuit, it must be provably false.
 To illustrate, you likely won’t get far suing someone because they called you “a sorry excuse for a human being” because morality is subjective and one person’s “sorry excuse” could be another person’s “hero.”
 Now, if someone said you “stole money to finance your start-up” – and you didn’t – there’s a good chance you’d emerge victorious in a defamation lawsuit.